NBaumbick/SDS-CP041-neuroscan/advanced/submissions/team-members/nick-baumbick/REPORT.md

 ### 📦 1.
 Dataset Structure & Class Distribution

 Q: How many images are in the "yes" (tumor) vs "no" (no tumor) classes?
-A: yes: 155, no: 98
+A: yes: 155, no: 98 -> After preprocessing and duplication removal we have yes: 129, no: 76

 Q: What is the class imbalance ratio, and how might this affect model training?
 A: 98/155 ~> 0.63.
 This imbalance could lead to a "yes" bias.
 In other words, the model could become slightly better at identifying images with tumors than it is at identifying images without tumors.
+After preprocessing we have 76/129 ~>  0.6

 ### 🖼️ 2.
 Image Properties & Standardization